Marjorie Taylor Greene’s Twitter account banned for good over Covid-19 misinformation

 This is a conspiracy theory that has been debunked repeatedly; the VAERS system is open to public submission, and as a result the more than one million reports of injury or death among individuals who have received the Covid-19 vaccine are largely unverified by the federal government.
 The Centers for Disease Control’s (CDC) website notes that VAERS “accepts reports of any adverse event following vaccination” regardless of whether or not the event can be proven to be linked to the vaccine itself.

-Ms Greene responded to the news on Telegram, a platform favourited by right-wing audiences, writing: "[Rep] Maxine Waters can go to the streets and threaten violence on Twitter, [Vice President] Kamala [Harris] and [Rep] Ilhan [Omar] can bail out Black Lives Matter terrorists on Twitter, CNN and the rest of the Democrat Propaganda Media can spread Russia collusion lies, and just yesterday the Chief spokesman for terrorist IRGC can tweet mourning Soleimani, but I get suspended for tweeting VAERS statistics”.
+Ms Greene responded to the news on Telegram, a platform favourited by right-wing audiences, writing: “[Rep] Maxine Waters can go to the streets and threaten violence on Twitter, [Vice President] Kamala [Harris] and [Rep] Ilhan [Omar] can bail out Black Lives Matter terrorists on Twitter, CNN and the rest of the Democrat Propaganda Media can spread Russia collusion lies, and just yesterday the Chief spokesman for terrorist IRGC can tweet mourning Soleimani, but I get suspended for tweeting VAERS statistics.”

-The congresswoman retains access to the platform through an official account for her congressional office, @RepMTG, which is largely if not entirely operated by staff.
+The congresswoman retains access to the platform through an official account for her congressional office, @RepMTG, which is largely, if not entirely, operated by staff.
 The account banned on Sunday was a personal Twitter account, similar to ones operated by many politicians including President Joe Biden.

 Twitter could end up taking similar steps by issuing strikes and eventually banning Ms Greene’s congressional Twitter account if she were to continue her spread of misinformation via that account.
 Ms Greene has occasionally mentioned Covid-19 and related topics from the official account, but largely sticks to statements expressing her opposition to the Biden administration’s vaccination mandates.

 Ms Greene was previously suspended twice from the platform last year, in July and August, for similar violations of the company’s Covid-19 misinformation.
-Twitter forbids the sharing of any content considered to be “false or misleading information about COVID-19 which may lead to harm”, per its policies page.
+Twitter forbids the sharing of any content considered to be “false or misleading information about Covid-19 which may lead to harm”, per its policies page.

 One suspension in August stemmed from her false claim that the vaccines were “failing” to stop Covid-19, when in reality they offer elevated protection against transmission of the virus as well as the disease’s most dangerous symptoms in the cases of breakthrough infections.
 At the time, she claimed that the FDA “should not approve the covid vaccines” beyond the emergency authorisation previously issued by the agency, however, the FDA did just that later in August.